michaelmehl/linux-steam-gamma/README.md

 #Example:
 sudo chmod +x ~/Downloads/linux_steam_gamma.sh

+#Change the --gamma switch to your preference on lines #48 and #59

 # Execute it
 sudo ~/Downloads/linux_steam_gamma.sh

+# If needed, change --gamma again on the appropriate line, and execute as necessary to adjust your gamma.

 ```

 ## Usage
+Execute it.

 Copy the provided output to app/game -> properties -> general -> launch options.